Power of Attorney for Oregon Families

 Estate planning may seem overwhelming and complicated at first, but our Portland estate planning law firm is here to help.
 Be cautious when you authorize someone to make financial decisions for you.
 Choosing someone to hold your legal power of attorney ensures that you have a plan in place for administering your financial and personal affairs if you are ever unable to do so.
 This gives you more control over how that process will be handled should the need ever arise.

 For legal advice, do not hesitate to consult with our qualified Portland power of attorney lawyers at Michael D. O’Brien & Associates, P.C.
 We have extensive experience in estate planning and power of attorney arrangements.
 Our Portland estate planning law firm can help you protect your assets and draft your wills and trusts.
-Call us at 503-852-9047 to schedule a consultation today!
+Call us at 503-852-9047 to schedule a case evaluation today!